RealTimeChris/Jsonifier/ReadMe.md

 ## [Benchmarks](https://github.com/RealTimeChris/Json-Benchmarks)
 ----
 ## Usage - Serialization
 - Use the square bracket operator with the desired key names, to create objects.
-Also, use `Jsonifier::Serializer::emplaceBack()` to create and add to arrays.
+Also, use `Jsonifier::Serializer::emplace_back()` to create and add to arrays.
 - Alternatively use the square bracket operator with numbers as keys to access array-fields.
 If you try to access fields that don't exist, it will append the missing number of fields as "null".
 ----
 ```cpp